FIREWORKS PHOTOGRAPHY IN DIFFERENT FLAVOURS

 Nah.
 These are just things to keep the blog going, and allows me to give more good stuff to you guys - for free.
 So thank you if you decide to pick up my recommendations!

 Don’t worry, you don’t have to splurge on expensive big guns.
 But some degree of decent equipment is still required if you want nice shots of fireworks… A crappy toy camera is not going to get the work done.

 DSLR or mirrorless camera, capable of manual settings.

 One with a ball head is recommended.
 [Selens] offer pretty good ones that are affordable, or go for the good old reliable [Manfrotto].

-- Remote trigger
+- Remote shutter release

 To keep your hands off the camera, and reduce camera shake.
 Does not matter if it is wired or wireless.
 [Nikon] [Canon] [Sony]